2.6-13 Other Misconduct - Criminal Sexual Behavior

 if it is relevant to prove that the defendant had the propensity or a tendency

 to engage in the type of criminal sexual behavior with which (he/she) is charged.

 However, evidence of a prior offense on its own is not sufficient to prove the

 defendant guilty of the crimes charged in the information.
 Bear in mind as you

 consider this evidence that at all times, the state has the burden of proving

 that the defendant committed each of the elements of the offense charged in the

 information.
 I remind you that the defendant is not on trial for any act,

 conduct, or offense not charged in the information.

-admitting this type of evidence as common scheme or plan was eliminated in
+This approach replaces the former practice of admitting this type of evidence as common scheme or plan.

 See also Other Misconduct of Defendant, Instruction 2.6-5.